craiglabenz/flutter_rolling_nav_bar/README.md

 <br>

-In addition to the above options, `animationCurve` and `baseAnimationSpeed` parameters are also exposed.

 ## Hooking into the animation

 In the demo, the background of the larger hexagon matches the background of the nav bar hexagon.
-To achieve this and similar effects, two callbacks, `onTap` and `onAnimate` are available. `onAnimate` can be particularly helpful for syncing visual effects elsewhere in your app with nav bar progress.
+To achieve this and similar effects, two callbacks, `onTap` and `onAnimate`, are available. `onAnimate` can be particularly helpful for syncing visual effects elsewhere in your app with nav bar progress.

 ## Tab Item Text